Previsualization: Origins

 Francis Ford Coppola made the most comprehensive and revolutionary use of new technology to plan movie sequences in his 1982 musical feature, One From the Heart.
 He developed the “electronic cinema” process, making the animatic the basis for the entire film.
 Coppola gave himself on-set composing tools to extend his thought processes.
 The actors read the script dramatically in a “radio-style” recording.
 Storyboard artists then drew more than 1800 individual storyboard frames.
 The drawings were then recorded onto analog videodisks and edited to match the voice recordings.

 Once production began, the video from the 35-mm cameras shooting the live performance movie gradually replaced the storyboarded stills to give Coppola a more complete vision of the film's progress.
 Instead of working with the actors on set, Coppola directed from an Airstream trailer nicknamed “Silverfish.”
 The trailer was outfitted with then state-of-the-art monitors and video editing equipment.
 Video feeds from the five stages at the Hollywood General Studios were fed into the trailer, which also had an off-line editing system, switcher, disk-based still store, and Ultimatte keyers.
 The setup allowed live and/or taped scenes to be made from both full- and miniature-sized sets.

-3D computer graphics were relatively rare until 1993, when Steven Spielberg made Jurassic Park using revolutionary and Oscar-winning visual effects work by Industrial Light and Magic, one the only companies that could use digital technology to create imagery.
+3D computer graphics were relatively rare until 1993, when Steven Spielberg made Jurassic Park using revolutionary and Oscar-winning visual effects work by Industrial Light and Magic, one of the only companies that could use digital technology to create imagery.
 In Jurassic Park, Lightwave 3D was used for previsualization, running on an Amiga computer with a Video Toaster card.

 In Paramount Pictures' Mission: Impossible, visual effects supervisor (and Photoshop creator) John Knoll asked artist David Dozoretz to create one of the first-ever previsualizations for an entire sequence of shots rather than just one scene.
 Producer Rick McCallum showed this sequence to George Lucas, who hired Dozoretz in 1995 for work on the new Star Wars prequels.
 This was a novel development, marking the first time a previsualization artist reported to the film's director and not the visual effects supervisor.

 Since then, previsualization has become an essential tool for large scale film productions, including the Matrix trilogy, The Lord of the Rings trilogy, Star Wars Episode II and III, War of the Worlds, and X-Men.